 On the day of the inspection, notified parties meet at the construction site to start the inspection of the construction, coordinated by the FAP Permit Holder or a representative.

-When construction is complete, you should request a final inspection at least five days in advance, and confirm in writing that construction has reached final completion.
-To schedule the inspection, complete the Request for Final Inspection form (PDF, 119 KB) and email it to email@example.com.
+When construction is complete, request a final inspection at least five days in advance to confirm that construction has reached final completion.
+Complete the Request for Inspection form (PDF, 191 KB) (pick “Progress Inspection” at the top of the form) and email it to email@example.com.

 On the day of the final inspection, the notified parties will meet at the construction site to start their reviews.
 The permit holder must provide any previously requested documentation to the Independent Code Consultant and Fire Prevention.
 All final documentation should also be emailed to firstname.lastname@example.org as soon as it is available.

 The project team should allow adequate time between the final review(s) and the issuance of the Occupancy/Use Permit to allow for:

 - CCPO and consultants to review and accept of the final documentation